-Today, the Halifax Regional Municipality and the Dartmouth Heritage Museum Society continue collaborating to deliver quality interpretation and educational programming to the community.
-While HRM owns the collection and both Historic Houses, the Society, as an independent non-profit association, develops, manages, promotes, operates and administers the properties and the collection.
+The Dartmouth Heritage Museum uses storytelling to inform the public and strengthen community bonds.
+Our programming will help frame an understanding of past choices, present circumstances, and future possibilities.
+We commit to: Engagement, Education, and Storytelling.
+The first museum building was established in 1967 as a Canadian Centennial Project by the City of Dartmouth, Nova Scotia.
+After the Halifax Regional Municipality amalgamation in 1996, HRM and the museum worked with the community to establish the Museum as a non-profit community operated facility, under care of the Dartmouth Heritage Museum Society.
+Today, the HRM and the DHMS continue collaborating to deliver quality interpretation and educational programming to the community.
+While HRM owns the collection and both Historic Houses, the Society, as an independent non-profit, develops, manages, promotes, operates, and administers the properties and the collection.
 This ongoing relationship enables the Dartmouth Heritage Museum to continue to celebrate our local heritage as a Canadian Charitable Organization.

 How your gift will be used